LuqiPan/LuqiPan.github.io/_posts/operating-systems/2014-02-17-note-weenix.md

 8. why pin inodep then dirty_super in s5_alloc_inode
 9. what to do in s5_seek_to_block when indirectblock is 0
 10. check seekptr valid- should I do it in s5_seek_to_block?
+11. how to dirty the page frame that particular inode is residing in